resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/Persona.md

 * Teaching parallel programming and getting accounts for students would be difficult
 * Heard about the research cloud
 * Initial testing proved difficult and abandoned the idea

+For a more filled out example, see [Software Carpentry's Personas](http://software-carpentry.org/audience/).